aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/Chompy.md

 - `startdrop` is set to true (this allows enemies that requires dropping to finish their drops)
 - A frame is yielded (this lets the drops finish)
 - `startdrop` is set back to false (since it's no longer needed)
+- The targetted enemy party member (if any existed) has their `blockTimes` reset to 0
 - `checkingdead` is set to a new [CheckDead](CheckDead.md) coroutine
 - All frames are yielded while `checkingdead` is in progress
 - If there's still any enemy party member with an `hp` above 0, `action` is set to false switching to a [controlled flow](../Update%20flows/Controlled%20flow.md) (this means the flow isn't changed if all enemies are dead)